Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Bios: bios_md.bin, bios_CD_U.bin, bios_CD_E.bin, bios_CD_J.bin \
 Notes: If your games run without the music, try updating the genesis_plus_gx core to the latest version from the repo by going to Retroarch>core downloader>genesis_plus_gx.

+### MegaDuck (Coming soon)
+Emulator: (**lr-sameduck**) lr-mess \
+Rom Folder: megaduck \
+Extensions: .bin .BIN .zip .ZIP .7z .7Z \
+Bios: None \
+Notes: If you want to use the mess core, there's a little more involved in getting the games to run in which the rom must be named exactly as shown as the software name in the bios/mame/hash/megaduck.xml file.
+For example, Arctic Zone rom must be named arczone.bin.
+If it is zipped, it must be named arczone.zip.

 ### MSX
 Emulator: (**lr-bluemsx**) lr-fMSX \
 Rom Folder: msx \